Sharad910/song_popularity_predictor/Readme.md

 7. Run `npm run dev` to start the frontend

-8. Open your web browser and go to `http://localhost:3000` to access the Song
+8. Open your web browser and go to `http://localhost:3000` to access the application

 ## Technologies Used